cjekel/cjekel.github.io/_drafts/2030-03-11-Elastic-Net-pwlf.md

 ---
-title:  "Elastic net stuff"
+title:  "Attempting to detect the number of linear segments"
-date:   2030-03-11 11:20:00
+date:   2019-03-12 11:20:00
-description: elastic net stuff
+description: Many people using pwlf want to find out how many line segments are present in their data.
+There is an expensive way to do this, but this posts attempts to find some cheaper alternatives.
+A least squares fit and an Elastic Net are used to help identify important breakpoint locations.
-keywords: [ piecewise linear fit, Python, pwlf, fitting picewsie lines, best piecewise linear fit]
+keywords: [ piecewise linear fits, detect linear segments, linear breakpoint detection, pwlf, linear changepoint detection, sklearn elastic net fit, elastic net fit]
 ---

 There have been a number of people asking how to use [pwlf](https://github.com/cjekel/piecewise_linear_fit_py) when you don't know how many line segments to use.
-I've been recomending the use of a regularization technique which [penalizes the number of line segments](https://github.com/cjekel/piecewise_linear_fit_py/blob/master/examples/run_opt_to_find_best_number_of_line_segments.py) (or model complexity).
+I've been recommending the use of a regularization technique which [penalizes the number of line segments](https://github.com/cjekel/piecewise_linear_fit_py/blob/master/examples/run_opt_to_find_best_number_of_line_segments.py) (or model complexity).
 This is problematic in a few ways:
 1. It's an expensive three layer optimization problem (least squares fit, find break point locations, find number of line segments).
 2. The result will be dependant upon the penalty parameter which is problem specific.
 Something like cross validation could be used to select the parameter, but again this can be expensive.

-The 0.4.0 version of pwlf will include some functions to deal with this.

-A large portion of the expense results from searching for breakpoints on a continous domain.
-Once the breakpoint locations are known, then the resulting piecewise contionus model is just a simple least squares fit.
+A large portion of the expense results from searching for breakpoints on a continuous domain.
+Once the breakpoint locations are known, then the resulting piecewise continuous model is just a simple least squares fit.
 In many applications it is reasonable to assume some discrete set of possible breakpoint locations.
-For instance, it may be reasonable to assume that a breakpoint can only occur at the observed locations in the data.
+For instance, it may be reasonable to assume that breakpoints can only occur at the points within the data.
 This would work well for a large amount of data that is evenly distributed in the domain.
 Alternatively, one could specify a large number of possible breakpoint locations over the domain.
+The 0.4.0 version of pwlf will include a function which returns the linear regression matrix, which will be used later on to perform Elastic Net fits to a complex function.

+# Least Squares Fits

-A least squares fit can be used to solve for the model parameters <span>\\((\mathbf{\beta}) \\)</span> from the discrete list of possible breakpoint locations.
-Then a changes between consecutive model parameters <span>\\((|\beta_3 - \beta_2|) \\)</span> would tell whether a breakpoint was significant.
-The following example demonstrates this on a simple example with two distinct line segments.
+A least squares fit can be used to solve for the model parameters <span>\\((\mathbf{\beta}) \\)</span> from a discrete list of possible breakpoint locations.
+Then the value of a model parameter <span>\\((|\beta_3|) \\)</span> would tell whether a breakpoint was significant.
+The following example demonstrates this on a simple problem with two distinct line segments.

 ```python
 import numpy as np